 Rebuilding and Replacement Coverage

-Rebuilding coverage refers to the amount your insurer will pay to rebuild your home in the event of a total loss.
-It’s worth noting that this doesn’t necessarily match your home’s market value but is based on the cost of construction, materials, and labor in your area.
+This is the amount your insurer will pay to rebuild your house in case of a total loss.
+Note that this is based on the cost of labor, materials, and building in your location and may not necessarily correspond to the market value of your house.

 How Insurance Provides Temporary Living Expenses